 In order to meet the growing demand for cooling and aspire to further reduce the use of fossil fuels, it is the SolabCool system that can cool by using heat.
 By applying the SolabCool system, it is also possible to utilize heat in the summer, and increasing the (economic) efficiency of (for example) district heating.

 The required heat on which the system works comes from heat networks, solar energy, or combined heat and power.

 The principle of the technology is based on SolabCool "solid sorption".
 By taking advantage of the hygroscopic properties of the solid matter (solid) a liquid can be absorbed (sorption), also known as adsorption.
-This takes place in the heart of the SolabCool, the thermo-chemical heat pump.
-The thermo-chemical heat pump consists of two cylindrical chambers.
-In each room there is a reactor, a condenser and an evaporator.
+This takes place in the heart of the SolabCool, the solid matter sorption heat pump.
+This heat pump consists of two cylindrical chambers.
+In each room there is a solid matter bed, a condenser and an evaporator.
 In order to provide cooling a process of charging and discharging is required.

 In the beginning of the process, the SolabPump contains silica gel saturated with water.
 In the charging process, thermal energy is used to desorb (blue arrow) the water from the silica gel.
 The condenser operates at a reduced temperature which results in a lower vapor pressure at the accumulator.
 This causes the generated steam to flow to the condenser where it condenses.
 The condensation heat is transferred to a heat discharge cooler by means of a separate hydraulic cooling system (red arrow).
 The SolabPump is charged when the silica gel is dry and the water is fully condensed.